 Bipolar disorder, also called manic depressive disorder, is a mood disorder.
 People who have bipolar disorder have high levels of euphoria and depression.
 Their moods can go from one extreme to the other, and then back again.
 Life events, medication, or recreational drug use can trigger mania or depression.
 Both moods can last anywhere from a few days to a few months.

 Bipolar disorder can also affect sexuality and sexual activity.
 You may have periods of hypersexuality during a manic period, and then lose interest in sex during a depressive episode.
 These sexual issues can create problems in relationships and lower self-esteem.

 Hypersexuality means having an acutely increased interest in sex and more frequent sexual urges.
 Other signs of hypersexuality include:

-- never feeling sexually satisfied despite engaging in a lot of sexual activity
+- unable to achieve sexual satisfaction despite a lot of sexual activity

 - excessive masturbation

 - having continuous affairs and putting relationships at risk

 Hypersexuality is a troubling and challenging symptom if you have bipolar disorder.
 According to the Sexual Medicine Society of North America, anywhere between 25 to 80 percent of people who experience mania also experience bipolar hypersexuality.
 It also appears in more women than men.

 Teens and younger children with bipolar disorder may display inappropriate sexual behavior toward adults.
 This can include inappropriate flirting, inappropriate touching, and heavy use of sexual language.
 Some adults ruin their marriages or relationships because they’re unable to control their sexual urges.

 You may experience the opposite of hypersexuality during a depressive episode.
 This includes low sex drive, which is called hyposexuality.
 There’s a connection between hyposexuality and depression.
 Depression very commonly causes a lack of interest in sex.